 Each text includes answers to odd-numbered problems in the back.
 Solutions Guides have complete solutions to only the even-numbered problems.
 This provides all of the answers but it is a bit of a bother to have to go to both sources to check answers.
 You could have students self-check odd-numbered problems themselves in their text, leaving you to check only even-numbered problems in the Solutions Guide.

-A+ Education Services also sells six Quick Reference Guides, laminated folders with key concepts and formulas.
-Four of these are helpful for geometry.
+A+ Education Services also sells a number of Quick Reference Guides, laminated folders with key concepts and formulas for algebra, geometry, and trigonometry.

 Algebra I covers standard topics, but it is slightly ahead of some other programs with an entire chapter on functions found only half way through the course.
-The first three chapters are intended to serve as review of number operations, variables, exponents, expressions, the distributive property, and equations.
-The final chapter covers problem solving (all four operations) with equations with two or more complex fractions.
+The first three chapters are intended to serve as review of number operations, absolute value, negative numbers, variables, exponents, fractions, expressions, the distributive property, and equations.
+These chapters assume that students have already been exposed to these concepts since they move rather quickly from simple to complex applications.
+The text continues through topics such as irrational numbers, roots, word problems, inequalities, graphs in the coordinate plane, systems of equations and inequalities, operations with monomials and polynomials, factoring, and solving quadratic equations.
+The final chapter covers statistics and probability.

 Geometry seems to take a different approach than the algebra texts.
 It seems much more “rule oriented” as it presents postulates and theorems in an abstract fashion.
 It begins with a chapter on logic that introduces proofs using algebraic problems rather than geometry since students should already be familiar with the algebra.
 The second and third chapters cover points, lines, and planes and their related postulates and theorems while also introducing line segments and angles, parallel lines and planes.
 It continues through other standard topics, but it introduces trigonometry in chapter eight (of thirteen chapters in all).
 However, it does not integrate trigonometry into subsequent chapters.
 Proofs are used extensively throughout the course.